SMSF Explained - What is an SMSF?

 What is a self-managed super fund (SMSF)?

-A self-managed super fund, or SMSF, is a private super fund managed by you.
-Unlike industry or retail funds where members have little to no control over how their super is invested, with an SMSF you have complete control over and responsibility for the fund's investment strategy.
-Play the brief video below to help explain.
+Investing in superannuation is a requirement of all Australians.
+A self-managed super fund, or SMSF, is a private super fund where you have complete control over and responsibility for the fund's investment strategy.
+Watch the video below for a quick overview.

 How does an SMSF work?

-Fundamentally self-managed super funds do the same job as industry or retail funds- they make and manage investment decisions for the purpose of providing retirement benefits.
+Fundamentally, self-managed super funds do the same job as any other super fund- they make and manage investment decisions for the purpose of providing retirement benefits.
 However, the way in which this happens is where they differ.

 With an SMSF you as the member are also the SMSF trustee responsible for the investment strategy, reporting and compliance of the fund.
-Whilst the latter can seem like a daunting task, there are SMSF administrators who can help with the regulatory and compliance side of things- Stake included.
+Whilst the latter can seem like a daunting task, there are SMSF administrators, including Stake Super, who can help with the regulatory and compliance side of things.

 Setting up an SMSF

-There are a few steps involved in setting up an SMSF.
-First, begin with registering the fund with the Australian Taxation Office (ATO), setting up a trust with either an individual or corporate trustee structure, obtaining & signing the trust deed, obtaining a fund ABN and setting up the fund's own bank account.
-Stake Super can manage this whole process for you, to get started sign up here.
+There are a few steps involved in setting up an SMSF however Stake Super can manage the whole process for you.
+The process begins with registering the fund with the Australian Taxation Office (ATO) and then setting up a trust with either an individual or corporate trustee structure, obtaining & signing the trust deed, obtaining a fund ABN and setting up the fund's own bank account.

 The number one benefit of setting up an SMSF is control.
-You have complete freedom to set the SMSF investment strategy in line with your own investing goals rather than predetermined investment strategies set by industry or retail funds that may not align with your values or investing objectives.
+You have complete freedom to set the SMSF investment strategy in line with your own investing goals.

-Discover our guide on the benefits of a SMSF to get a better understanding of all the advantages and disadvantages of starting your own fund.
+Discover our guide on the benefits of an SMSF to get a better understanding of all the advantages and disadvantages of starting your own fund.

 What can an SMSF invest in?